finmath/finmath-lib/src/site/markdown/concepts/automatictrackingofmeasurability/index.md

 ### Example

-The method is implemented in <code>RandomVariable</code> in finmath-lib.
+The method is implemented in <code>RandomVariable</code> implementing the interface <code>RandomVariableInterface</code> in finmath-lib.
 The interface is given as (extract)

 	public interface RandomVariableInterface {
 		double getFiltrationTime();
 		public RandomVariableInterface add(RandomVariableInterface randomVariable);

-...
+		// ... (declaration of other methods)

 	}

-and the implementation (extract)
+and the implementation is given as (extract)

 	public class RandomVariable implements RandomVariableInterface {